chef-boneyard/windows/README.md

 ```

 ### windows_http_acl
-Sets the Access Control List for an http URL to grant non-admin accounts permission to open HTTP endpoints
+Sets the Access Control List for an http URL to grant non-admin accounts permission to open HTTP endpoints.

 #### Actions
-- :create: creates or updates the ACL for a URL
+- :create: creates or updates the ACL for a URL.
 - :delete: deletes the ACL from a URL.

 #### Attribute Parameters
 - url: the name of the url to be created/deleted.
 - user: the name (domain\user) of the user or group to be granted permission to the URL.
 Mandatory for create.
-Only one user or group can be granted permission.
+Only one user or group can be granted permission so this replaces any previously defined entry.

 #### Examples